SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    -> things.append(optionalNumber)        // Warning
    -> things.append(optionalNumber as Any) // No warning

+..
+FIXME: add a transition here from is/as expression to is/as pattern

 You can use the ``is`` and ``as`` operators in a ``switch`` statement's cases to discover the specific type of a constant or variable that is known only to be of type ``Any`` or ``AnyObject``.